aryabharat/couponCodeValidation/README.md

 ## Stack Used
 - Nodejs
 - Express
-- Mongo
+- MongoDB

 ## How to Install

-This code uses MongoDB as database, so to connect your DB check the `.env_sample` file and update the **MONGO_URI** acordingly.
+This code uses MongoDB as the database, so to connect your DB check the `.env_sample` file and update the **MONGO_URI** accordingly.

-After the DB configuration follow these steps:
+After the DB configuration follows these steps:

 - `git clone`

 Inside the folder:

-- `npm insatll`
+- `npm install`
 - `node server.js`

-## How Use
+## How to Use

 - Make a post request at